Gasorekibo/alu-higher_level_programming/python-more_data_structures/README.md

-a function that deletes a key in a dictionary
+a function that returns a key with the biggest integer value